ToyibOtus/E-Commerce-Analytics-Portfolio/README.md

 - How is the customer base growing and how many are new acquisitions?
 - Which countries and demographics drive the most revenue?
 - Who are our most valuable customers?
-- How are customers distributed across age groups, gender, and marital status?
+- How are customers distributed across country and gender?

 **Core metrics:** Total Customers · Average Order Value · Average Revenue Per Customer · Acquisition Rate